CredaCash/CredaCash/BUILDING.md

 ## Supported Platforms

-The CredaCash software is intended to be cross-platform, and has been built and run under 64-bit versions of Windows and Linux (specifically, Windows 7 x64, Debian Stretch v9.8, and the most recent Amazon Linux 2 AMI for Amazon EC2).
+The CredaCash software is intended to be cross-platform, and has been built and run under 64-bit versions of Windows and Linux (specifically, Windows 7 x64, Debian Stretch v9.8 amd64, the most recent Amazon Linux 2 AMI 64-bit x86 for Amazon EC2, and the official Ubuntu v18.04 aarch64 distribution for the ODROID-C2 single board ARM computer).
 Compatibility with other platforms is unknown.

 ## Dependencies